conductor-sdk/conductor-csharp/README.md

 ### Run workers
 Create main method that does the following:
-1. Search for package called conductor-csharp in microsoft nuget package manager and install it as dependencies
+1. Search for package called conductor-csharp in microsoft nuget package manager and install it as dependencies.
+If you are planning to run worker then
+Microsoft.Extensions.Hosting is also required.
 2. Add your workers
 3. Start the workers to poll for work
 ```